calebj/calebj-cogs/README.md

 Contributions must be licensed under the GNU GPLv3.
 The contributor retains the copyright.
 I won't accept new cogs unless I want to support them.

-## Analytics and Privacy Policy
+## Usage Statistics and Privacy Policy
 Most of the cogs in this repo use a custom [usage reporting tool](_analytics/analytics_core.py) which, upon being loaded, checks to see if you have opted in before sending anything.
-I use [Matomo](https://matomo.org/) on my webserver to record events, and do not share the data with anyone else.
-All user IDs are hashed before sending to make them unique without being able to identify the users in question.
+I use [Matomo](https://matomo.org/) on my webserver to record events, and don't share the data with anyone else.
+All user IDs are hashed before sending to make them unique without being able to identify the users (or bots) in question, and IP addresses are stripped.
+Only "Pseudonymous Data" is collected or stored, and since none of it is for commercial use, I am not obligated to respond to GDPR requests.
 More information can be found in my [privacy policy](PRIVACY.md).

-The gibberish seen at the top of most of the cogs is actually a compressed form of this analytics agent generated by [pyminifier](https://github.com/liftoff/pyminifier) and [this script](_analytics/build_analytics.sh), then updated by [this script](_analytics/substitute_analytics.sh).
+The gibberish seen at the top of most of the cogs is actually a compressed form of the tool's code, generated by [pyminifier](https://github.com/liftoff/pyminifier) and [this script](_analytics/build_analytics.sh), then updated by [this script](_analytics/substitute_analytics.sh).
 I included these scripts to allow others to easily verify that the output is identical.

 ## License and Copyright
 Except for [scheduler](scheduler/), which is licensed under the [MIT license](scheduler/LICENSE), all code in this repository is licensed under the [GNU General Public License version 3](LICENSE).